skade/yakshav.es/_sources/sustainability.md

 I'm seeking this sponsorship from companies (or business individuals) who benefit from my work.
 I don't want money from individual donors.

 Please see the [Sponsor Florian](/sponsor-florian) page for details.

+## What will your contribution enable and how can you see that?

+Securing funding would allow me to dedicate more time to community efforts, be it rust or Ruby or language-agnostic.
+As detailed on ther funding page, money would flow through my company, so that I can reduce my hours dedicated to client work accordingly.
+I'll continue providing a log that lists all my community and open source work ot provide transparency and insight into the work done.
+If you decide to sponsor with higher payments, I'll make time to answer questions about my work (remotely or in person, depending on where you are located) on a regular basis.